 - Cover with aluminum foil and bake for 45 minutes.
 Uncover the parsnips and cook for another 30 minutes, or until golden brown.

-If the parsnips are cut to thick the gratin will take longer to cook.
+- If the parsnips are cut too thick the gratin will take longer to cook.